Documentation

 Note

 The SDKs handle all of this for you.
 If you're using TypeScript or Python, you only need to pass a private key — the rest is automatic.
-The Go SDK ships an UnimplementedSigner stub; see the Go SDK page for plugging in your own Signer.
+The Go SDK's built-in KeypairSigner signs escrow-scheme payments only (exact is intentionally unimplemented); see the Go SDK page for supplying your own Signer.